Idea

 The project had two main parts:

-- remotely, a private cloud server which managed interfacing with several APIs and processing
+- remotely, a private cloud server that handled API integrations and processing

 The phases